How One Wooden Artwork in Dysart Makes Sense of the Sea

 Keep it Simple

-The public can get annoyed by art that doesn’t look difficult to make.
+People sometimes get annoyed by art that looks easy to make.
 They take it personally (as if it’s trying to trick them).

 For me, it’s thrilling when an artist gets something perfectly right in just a few marks, lines or words.